Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Effect of moves and reductions on curves and divisors

-\textbf{(M3) The middle edge insertion/removal} The middle edge insertion/removal concerns bivalent vertices (see Figure \ref{fig:middle}) without changing the face configuration. i.e. the triangle formed by the edges $e_1$, $e_2$, $e_{12}$ does not contain other edges of the network.
-Then the relation between the vectors is simply $E_{12} =(-1)^{\mbox{wind}(e_3, e_2) -\mbox{wind}(e_3, e_{12})} E_2$ \cite{AG4}.
+\textbf{(M3) The middle edge insertion/removal} The middle edge insertion/removal concerns bivalent vertices (see Figure \ref{fig:middle}) without changing the face configuration.
+If we remove a white vertex, then we keep the signature invariant on all edges, and assign $\epsilon_{12}=\epsilon_{1}+\epsilon_{2}+1 \mod 2$.
+If we remove a black vertex, then we keep the signature invariant on all edges, and assign $\epsilon_{12}=\epsilon_{1}+\epsilon_{2}\mod 2$.
 This move does not affect neither the number of ovals nor the divisor configuration.

-\textbf{(R1) The parallel edge reduction} The parallel edge reduction consists of the removal of two trivalent vertices of different color connected by a pair of parallel edges (Figure \ref{fig:parall_red_poles}[top]) and eliminates an oval and a trivial divisor point:
+\textbf{(R1) The parallel edge reduction} The parallel edge reduction consists in the removal of two trivalent vertices of different color connected by a pair of parallel edges (Figure \ref{fig:parall_red_poles}[top]), therefore it eliminates an oval and a trivial divisor point on the corresponding curve: